What is metastatic melanoma?

 Melanoma develops into growths on your skin, which often resemble moles.
 These growths or tumors may also come from existing moles.
-Melanomas can form on skin anywhere on your body, including inside the month or vagina.
+Melanomas can form on skin anywhere on your body, including inside the mouth or vagina.

 Metastatic melanoma occurs when the cancer spreads from the tumor to other parts of your body.
 This is also known as stage 4 melanoma.
 Melanoma is the most likely of all skin cancers to become metastatic if not caught early.

 The rates of melanoma have been increasing for the past 30 years.
-It’s estimated that 10,130 people will die from melanoma in 2016.
+It’s estimated that

 Unusual moles may be the only indication of melanoma that hasn’t yet metastasized.

 Moles caused by melanoma may have the following characteristics:

 Asymmetry: Both sides of a healthy mole look very similar if you draw a line through it.
 Two halves of a mole or growth caused by melanoma look very different from each other.

 Border: A healthy mole has smooth, even borders.
 Melanomas have jagged or uneven borders.